Providers

 Set them while running opencode.

-Terminal window GOOGLE_APPLICATION_CREDENTIALS=/path/to/service-account.json GOOGLE_VERTEX_PROJECT=your-project-id opencodeOr add them to your bash profile.
+Terminal window GOOGLE_APPLICATION_CREDENTIALS=/path/to/service-account.json GOOGLE_CLOUD_PROJECT=your-project-id opencodeOr add them to your bash profile.

 Run the